 What Are the Different Types of Recognition?

-Now that we know how recognition influences the brain and where recognition fits in the hierarchy of human needs, what are some of the most effective types of employee recognition?
+Now that we know some of the motivational theories for employees, the psychology of employee recognition, and where recognition fits in the hierarchy of human needs, what are some of the most effective types of employee recognition?
 This is by no means an exhaustive list, but they could be implemented into your own employee recognition program and, as we’ve seen, it is something we've seen increase the effectiveness of recognition across the board.

 More Than Just a Fuzzy Perk